 - 200g golden syrup

-- Add the flour, butter and bicarbonate of soda into a bowl, rub into breadcrumbs then add the spices and mix.
+- Add the flour, butter and bicarbonate of soda into a bowl, rub into breadcrumbs then add the spices and sugar and mix.
 This can be done by hand or in your mixer.

 - Lightly beat the egg and syrup together, add to the dry mix and continue to mix until it forms a dough.